MannikJ/laravel-sti/README.md

 class Sub2 extends Root {}
 ```
-For the default configuration no other configuration is needed.
+For the default usage no other configuration is needed.
-The trait will the class name of the subclasses as the type value
-and will scope the queries automatically and return the correct instance
+The trait will use the class name of the subclasses as the type, scope the queries accordingly and return the correct instances
-of subclasses.
+of subclasses all automatically.

 ### Testing